notnullgames/pakemon-demos/README.md

 This is a collection of ideas/demos where I basically implement the intro screen or some small part of pakemon to evaluate different languages and game frameworks.

 I feel like I am endlessly evaluating stuff, and writing demos, so I am hoping to lock-in to something that works well (enough), soon.
 I may add more features to a demo I end up wanting to pursue, but often as soon as I find an issue I move on to another evaluation.
-So far, [raylib](raylib/) performs the best on pi, with the most features, but is a bit more complicated to get working (need C tools, deps, etc.) It should be notes that raylib also has lots of [language bindings](https://github.com/raysan5/raylib/blob/master/BINDINGS.md) that may or may not work ok. [love](love/) is much simpler to get started with, has all the frontend features I need, and seemed to perform ok (as long as I was very careful about how I wrote things.) [node-raylib](node-raylib/) might be the fastest for me to work with, with all the features I need, so I need to do more testing on pi0.
+So far, [raylib](raylib/) performs the best on pi, with the most features, but is a bit more complicated to get working (need C tools, deps, etc.) It should be noted that raylib also has lots of [language bindings](https://github.com/raysan5/raylib/blob/master/BINDINGS.md) that may or may not work ok. [love](love/) is much simpler to get started with, has all the frontend features I need, and seemed to perform ok (as long as I was very careful about how I wrote things.) [node-raylib](node-raylib/) might be the fastest for me to work with, with all the features I need, so I need to do more testing on pi0.

 ## demos